 - have had unprotected (condomless) sex with someone who might have had syphilis

 - are in prison

-- have had unprotected sex with multiple people, or have a partner who has done so
+- have had condomless sex with multiple people

 - are a man who has sex with men

-If your test comes back positive, it is important to complete your full treatment.
-Make certain to finish your antibiotics even if your symptoms disappear.
-You should also avoid all sexual activity until your doctor tells you that it’s safe.
-You might also consider being tested for HIV.
+If the test comes back positive, it’s important to complete the full treatment.
+Make sure to finish the full course of antibiotics, even if symptoms disappear.
+Also avoid all sexual activity until your doctor tells you that it’s safe.
+Consider getting tested for HIV as well.